-Note- Don’t be afraid to comment on the limitations (no method is perfect!), all you need to do is state why this limitations isn’t a huge deal for your research i.e. a limitation of qualitative blog analysis is that my sample size will be small… however as this is a relatively small research project (10,000 words), this is not deemed to be a problem.
+Note- Don’t be afraid to comment on the limitations (no method is perfect!), all you need to do is state why this limitation isn’t a huge deal for your research i.e. a limitation of qualitative blog analysis is that my sample size will be small… however as this is a relatively small research project (10,000 words), so this is not deemed to be a problem…

 Lastly, you need to think about what you will do with the data once you have it.
 You should provide an explanation of analysis techniques and any software that you intend to use.
 This might include thematic coding using NVIVO for qualitative research for example, or descriptive statistics and tests for correlation using SPSS for quantitative data.